About Me

 Active member of the National Home Funeral Alliance

-Creator of the Indy End of Life Collective facebook page and private group dedicated to accessible community end of life resources and education.
+Creator of the Holistic Death + Grief Collective facebook page and private group dedicated to accessible community end of life resources and education.

 Certifications